Frankfurt Related Content

 Preview: Will Pep Guardiola continue to tinker with his side?

 Mario Götze has featured as a “falsche neun” in both of Bayern’s match in 2014.
 This has seen Mario Mandzukic relegated to the bench (or sometimes, to cheering duty from home).
-Mandzukic and Claudio Pizarro came on against Stuttgart in the Bavarians’ previous game to somehow rescue a point for Bayern.
-Stuttgart bullied Bayern physically and had many chances to add to their goal advantage but the introduction of the two gigantic marksmen saw them unfold.
+Mandzukic and Claudio Pizarro came on against Stuttgart in the Bavarians’ previous game to somehow rescue a point for Bayern....
+Read the rest of the article »

 On a day in which the focus will be on Schalke and Freiburg's battle as well as the contenders for relegation, Bremen will step out onto the pitch for the first time in 14 years without Thomas Schaaf.